 Using the Sankey visualization, we can see that Join sub-expression is exploding (it is bigger than its direct ancestor and we expected one to one relationship).
+The explosion occur when a title has multiple genres (Comedy,Action) and we can want to join to the genres relation (each row represent only one genres).
 This allows us to understand the JOIN condition is wrong and causes duplications.
 Now that we know we have a problem with the Join clause, we can modify the query by adding a deduplication phase.
 There are multiple ways to fix it, the most obvious is to add DISTINCT to our query.
 But this tends to come with big performance degradation, and we will use an equivalent query using the window function row_number.
 Row_number give an incremented value to each element in the partition (PARTITION BY), this will enable us to keep only the first occurrence of the entity we partition by.
 The query is the same as figure 36 but each record with title_id will include an incremental indicator, which will help to filter duplication out.
 The fixed SQL query can be seen in figure 38.